davidmoten/xuml-tools/README.md

 1. When a signal is sent to an entity (detected by the runtime) that signal is persisted synchronously to the signal table within a dedicated transaction and assigned a unique id.
 The signal is augmented with the unique id and passed asynchronously for processing.
 Control returns immediately to the signaller.
 1. When the *Signal to other* for an entity is ready to be processed **a database transaction is started**.
 1. The relevant on-entry procedure is called in the entity's state machine.
-1. If the on-entry procedure initiates a *Signal to self* that signal is added to a temporary *Signal to self* queue specific to the current transaction.
+1. If the on-entry procedure initiates a *Signal to self* that signal is added to a temporary *Signal to self* queue specific to the current transaction unless the signal to self is scheduled in the future (in which case it is treated like a *Signal to other*).
 1. If the on-entry procedure initiates a *Signal to other* that signal is added to a second temporary *Signal to other* queue specific to the current transaction.
 1. Once the on-entry-procedure completes, the queue of *Signal to self* is processed in arrival order.
 1. The signal is then removed from the signal table (using the unique id assigned at time of sending).